lamtharnhantrakul/Google-AI-Residency-App/index.md

 Pat.
 Pending #1501005900. **Hantrakul, L.** _“A magnetic and modular system for Asian fiddles”_ Filed 29/9/2015.
 Department of Intellectual Property, Thailand.

+**Hantrakul, L.** _[“fidular: a magnetic and modular system for fiddles from Southeast Asia, East Asia and the Middle East”](https://www.dropbox.com/s/3mfkh3yc6ul5qlm/L%20Hantrakul%20NIME16%20Fidular%20UPLOAD.pdf?dl=0)_.
+Proceedings of the 2016 New Interfaces in Musical Expression (NIME 2016) at Griffith University in Brisbane, Australia.

 ## Deep Learning + Machine Learning
-### Skywalker Prosthetic
+### The "Skywalker" Ultrasound Prosthetic
 I am part of an [inter-departmental team](http://www.news.gatech.edu/2017/12/11/force-strong-amputee-controls-individual-prosthetic-fingers) spanning AI, ultrasound and physiology that develops novel prosthetics leveraging ultrasound and machine learning.
 Our system delivers first-in-class finger-by-finger control by amputees, enabling high-dexterity tasks like playing piano; an impossible feat using today's sensing on conventional prosthetics.
 Our work was featured last month (December 2017) by [NVidia](https://news.developer.nvidia.com/ai-helps-amputee-play-piano-for-first-time-since-2012/), [IEEE](https://spectrum.ieee.org/the-human-os/biomedical/devices/skywalker-prosthetic-hand-uses-ultrasound-sensors-for-fingerlevel-control), [CNN](http://www.cnn.com/videos/us/2017/12/13/bionic-hand-luke-skywalker-amputee-play-piano-orig.cnn) and many other news sources.
 By using ultrasound over traditional electromyography (EMG), we are able to "see" deeper muscle activities in the arm.

 I am one of three members that implement ML+DSP on this project.

 <img src="assets/skywalker_features.png" alt="skywalkerFeature" width="610" class="inline"/>

-Publication pending for February 2018 (university patent delay)
+Publication pending for February 2018

 ### MS Thesis: ultrasound-based finger-by-finger regression using embedded single elements